masesgroup/JCOReflector/netreflected-tests/java/README.md

 # netreflected-test

-The folder contains a set of example and unit tests for JCOReflector
+The folder contains a set of Java example and unit tests for JCOReflector

 ## How to use